scrapy/scrapy/docs/topics/request-response.rst

     New projects should use this value.
 The :command:`startproject` command sets this value in the generated ``settings.py`` file.

-If you are using the default value (``'2.6'``) for this setting, and you are using Scrapy components where changing the request fingerprinting algorithm would cause undesired results, you need to carefully decide when to change the value of this setting, or switch the :setting:`REQUEST_FINGERPRINTER_CLASS` setting to a custom request fingerprinter class that implements the 2.6 request fingerprinting algorithm and does not log this warning ( :ref:`2.6-request-fingerprinter` includes an example implementation of such a class).

 Scenarios where changing the request fingerprinting algorithm may cause undesired results include, for example, using the HTTP cache middleware (see :class:`~scrapy.downloadermiddlewares.httpcache.HttpCacheMiddleware`).
 Changing the request fingerprinting algorithm would invalidate the current cache, requiring you to redownload all requests again.

-Otherwise, set :setting:`REQUEST_FINGERPRINTER_IMPLEMENTATION` to ``'2.7'`` in
-your settings to switch already to the request fingerprinting implementation that will be the only request fingerprinting implementation available in a future version of Scrapy, and remove the deprecation warning triggered by using the default value (``'2.6'``).

-.. _2.6-request-fingerprinter:
 .. _custom-request-fingerprinter:

 Writing your own request fingerprinter